wendy-ha18/wendy-ha18/README.md

 🌱 I'm a Software Engineering and Data Engineer enthusiast.
 I am passionate about applying programming knowledge to enhance the quality of life, particularly in the fields of healthcare, technology, and climate change 🌎

-🌱 I'm looking for New Grad/Junior roles starting Feb 2024 ✨
+🌱 I'm looking for Junior Software Engineer roles starting in 2024 ✨

 ### 🔭 Currently working on:
 ```